sanje2v/OldPhotoRestorationDLST/README.md

 # TensorFlow v2+Keras re-implementation of 'Old Photo Restoration via Deep Latent Space Translation', CVPR 2020 paper
-This is a *TensorFlow v2+Keras* inference ONLY implemention of a [CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos sufferring from degradations like faded colors, scratches and color spots by jointly learning from the latent spaces of paired artificially degraded images and real degraded photos.
-This repo provides a 'cleaner' version of the original implementation and removes dependecies on some libraries.
+This is a *TensorFlow v2+Keras* inference ONLY implementation of a [CVPR 2020 paper](https://arxiv.org/abs/2004.09484) that restores old photos sufferring from degradations like faded colors, scratches and color spots by jointly learning from the latent spaces of paired artificially degraded images and real degraded photos.
+This repo provides a 'cleaner' version of the original implementation and removes dependencies on some libraries.

 The whole process consists of the following steps:
 * Stage 1 - Scratch mask detection (Optional)